epsilon537/boxlambda/docs/test-build-spi-flash.md

 ### The SPI Flash Test on Verilator

 Build the `spiflash_test` gateware project.
-This will also build the `spiflash_test_flsh.bin` software image as a dependency:
+This will also build the `spiflash_test.bin` software image as a dependency:
 ```
 cd build/sim-a7-100/gw/projects/spiflash_test
 make spiflash_test_sim
 ```

-Execute the generated Verilator model, passing in as a parameter the `spiflash_test_flsh.bin` software image.
+Execute the generated Verilator model, passing in as a parameter the `spiflash_test.bin` software image.
 The software image will be loaded into the simulated flash device before the test starts:
 ```
-./Vmodel -f ../../../sw/projects/spiflash_test/spiflash_test_flsh.bin
+./Vmodel -f ../../../sw/projects/spiflash_test/spiflash_test.bin
-Flash SW Image File: ../../../sw/projects/spiflash_test/spiflash_test_flsh.bin
+Flash SW Image File: ../../../sw/projects/spiflash_test/spiflash_test.bin
 ...
 Starting test...
 Reading one byte from FLASHBASE+0x800000: